formio/help.form.io/_paragraphs/userguide/roles-and-permissions/roles.md

 Some common example names of Roles used in enterprise applications include Administrator, Sales Agent, Registered User, Authenticated User, Anonymous User, and many, many more.

  - A Project may have an unlimited number of Roles defined within it.
- - Users within a Role all have the same permissions.
+ - Users within a Role share the same permissions.
  - Users within a Role inherit the permissions associated with that Role.
  - A User may be assigned to more than one Role.

 **&lt;<span class="text-primary">form</span>.<span class="text-secondary">io</span>&gt;** allows developers the ability to easily define Roles to control how a group of users access submissions within their Project.
 A site owner can manage the user access to such tasks as creating, updating or deleting submissions by assigning a user to a specific Role.
-These Role have full access to the forms within the project, but are easily edited.
-This process will be discussed in more detail in the [Permissions](http://help.form.io/userguide/#permissions) section of this User Guide.
+These Roles have full access to the forms within the project, but are easily edited if needed in the future.
+This process will be discussed with more detail in the [Permissions](http://help.form.io/userguide/#permissions) section of this User Guide.

 #### Default Roles